Get in touch with us

-- No. When grown and harvested correctly, moringa is one of the most ethical and sustainable crops in the world.
+- Yes.
+When grown and harvested correctly, moringa is one of the most ethical and sustainable crops in the world.
 It is an excellent crop for areas particularly subject to climate change due to its drought, heat and salt tolerance.
-Moringa can grow rapidly, replacing harvested leaves very quickly.
-Moringa’s nutrient-rich leaves are also great for fighting malnutrition.
+Moringa can grow rapidly, replacing harvested leaves very quickly, even in poor soils.
+It’s nutrient-rich leaves are also great for fighting malnutrition.
 Kuli Kuli’s moringa comes from around the world, including countries like Haiti and Ghana, where we pay farmers fair wages and help educate the community about the nutritional benefits of moringa.
 Learn more at kulikulifoods.com/impact.

 - Can moringa cure cancer?

 - Can moringa affect my white blood cell count or cause gum bleeding?